 How to Obtain a Residual Valuation

-There are also some online calculators which say they can provide a quick appraisal of the residual valuation.
+Some online calculators also say they can provide a quick appraisal of the residual valuation.

-Obtaining an accurate residual valuation requires a detailed knowledge of the appropriate methods to use, good local knowledge and in depth research however.
-So it is advisable to consult a qualified surveyor in order to obtain an accurate residual valuation.
+Obtaining an accurate residual valuation requires a detailed knowledge of the appropriate methods to use, good local knowledge and in-depth research.
+So it is advisable to consult a qualified surveyor to obtain an accurate residual valuation.